rclone/rclone/docs/content/commands/rclone_ls.md

 `lsf` is designed to be human and machine readable.
 `lsjson` is designed to be machine readable.

-Note that `ls` and `lsl` recurse by default - use "--max-depth 1" to stop the recursion.
+Note that `ls` and `lsl` recurse by default - use `--max-depth 1` to stop the recursion.

-The other list commands `lsd`,`lsf`,`lsjson` do not recurse by default - use "-R" to make them recurse.
+The other list commands `lsd`,`lsf`,`lsjson` do not recurse by default - use `-R` to make them recurse.

-Listing a non existent directory will produce an error except for remotes which can't have empty directories (eg s3, swift, gcs, etc - the bucket based remotes).
+Listing a non existent directory will produce an error except for remotes which can't have empty directories (e.g. s3, swift, or gcs - the bucket based remotes).